DMCC Free Zone

 Step 8: Open a Corporate Bank Account

-With your DMCC license, you can open a corporate bank account in the UAE.
+With your DMCC license, you can open a corporate bank account in the United Arab Emirates (UAE).
 It’s advisable to research various banks to find one that suits your business needs and offers competitive services.

 Step 9: Obtain Additional Approvals (if needed)